COVID-19 Update – Level 2

-With New Zealand now at COVID-19 Alert Level 1 Orama is now open for guests but with limited accommodation capacity.
+With the government announcing the New Zealand-wide move to COVID-19 Alert Level 2 Orama is open but with limited guest accommodation.

 - we have postponed or cancelled Orama-organised public events and gatherings until further notice